fmauch/dot_profile/README.md

 ## Installation
 ### Manual installation
-Note: On some systems (such as ubuntu) you'll have to delete (or mv away) the `~/.profile` file as this will be overwritten by this repository.
-Having this file present prevents the stow command from properly installing.

 This repository is prepared to be used together with gnu stow.
 See [Brandon Invergo's explanation](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) on how to use it.
 In short